besartelezi/challenge-parallax/README.md

 In short, I'm very damn proud of myself for the way I tackled this assignment and because of the result I achieved.
 There are still some features I'd like to add, some bugs that might need a fixer-upper.

+## BUG CATCHER Besart wants to fight!
+He sent out a Kakuna.
+Kakuna used harden.
+It was very effective!

+I recently came back to this project, since this is a personal favourite of mine and I really wanted to finish it.
+The first thing I did, was a lot of bug-fixing.
+I fixed a bug where multiple obstacle Pokémon would spawn at once, a bug where the obstacle Pokémon that left the screen wouldn't get spliced out of the ObstacleArray, and I added a start and restart button.

+Coming back to this project, I also realized how much I've grown as a Developer.
+Because the first thing I wanted to do was refactor everything, create more classes and turn all the functions into methods.
+The code may be a bit chaotic, but not so chaotic that I lost too much time on it.

+## New Goals
+The first goal has been cleared already, and that was fixing all the bugs and adding a start and play again button.
+With that out of the way, I can start working on the next